fjouatte/hr/hr_recruitment_partner/README.rst

 address details to the Applicant form, such as the photo image or the address details.

-When installing the first time, related Partners will automatically be created for existing Applicants not having one.
+When installing the module for the first time, related Partners will automatically be created for existing Applicants not having one.

 Configuration
 =============

-On install, new Partner record are automatically created for existing Applicants without one.

-You may like to custiomize your Applicants form view to add it any Partner fields you may find like to have directly available there, such as the City or Zip code.
+You may like to customize your Applicants form view to add it any Partner fields you may find like to have directly available there, such as the City or Zip code.